userapp-io/stripe-demo/README.md

 Click on "Sign Up" on one of the plans.
 This should take you to `signup.html` where you can enter your information and a credit card.
 It will also display more detailed plan costs.

 Once the form has been filled in and submitted, the stated amount will be charged from the credit card and the user will be signed up with the selected subscription.
-A message will be shown with a login button.
+A redirect to `final.html` will be made, displaying a message with a login button.

 ## Help